 - Undigested seeds or pellets in the feces

-To diagnose the infection, a vet will examine the parrot’s droppings under a microscope.
-If organisms are present, the vet will recommend a course of treatment to reduce them and improve the bird’s health.
-Various medications can be prescribed to achieve this.
+A vet will examine the parrot’s droppings under a microscope.
+If organisms are present, they will recommend a course of treatment to reduce them and improve the parrot’s health.

-The rate of death in affected birds varies from 10% to 80%.
-Stronger strains of yeast are more fatal.
-If a bird is lucky enough to recover, relapses are likely, so close monitoring is required for the rest of the parrot’s life.
+The rate of death in affected parrots varies from 10% to 80%.
+Stronger strains of yeast are more likely to be fatal.
+If a parrot recovers, relapses are likely, so close monitoring is required for the rest of the parrot’s life.

-Unfortunately, the infection can be transmitted between birds.
+Unfortunately, the infection can be transmitted between parrots.
 If you own more than one, you must be careful not to spread the infection.
 Quarantining the affected parrot is essential to stop the spread.

 Thrush is a common environmental fungus that’s caused by the Candida albicans yeast.
 It’s usually found in small numbers in a parrot’s digestive tract.
 Symptoms include: